-Whenever a New Year begins, a lot of people make a “resolution,” or promise, to become a better person.
-New year, new person.
-Some people decide they’re going to stop eating so many cookies so they can lose weight.
-Some promise to exercise more, or clean their room every day, or stop saying bad words.
-But it’s hard to change yourself.
-You need to get into the habit of doing the new good thing.
-In fact, scientists have found that it takes the average person 66 days to get into a good habit!
+Whenever a New Year begins, a lot of people make a “resolution,” or promise, to make a new good habit.
+Some people decide they’re going to eat less cookies, exercise more, clean their room every day, or stop saying bad words.
+Scientists have found that it takes the average person 66 days to get into a good habit!
 The good news is, some people in the study took only 18 days to get into the new habit.
-Let’s all try it: Figure out what good habit you’d like to start, and see how many days you can stay with it!
+Figure out what good habit you’d like to start, and see how many days you can stay with it!

 Wee ones: Look at your room.
 See if you can count 5 things that are on the floor but shouldn’t be…or maybe you’ll find fewer than 5!